Actifio/MaxDBFileSystemBackup/readme.md

 ```
 ### Incremental backup versus full backup

 Because this method using changed file tracking, you may find the backup size is larger than expected because entire data files are copied.
 You can use the GUI to set a Connector Option to force changed block comparison during file copy.
-This is known as --low-splash and is set as shown in the screen capture below:
+This is known as --low-splash and is set as shown in the screen capture below.
+Note that a low splash snapshot will take longer but consume less snapshot pool space.
+You need to decide which is more important.

 ![alt text](https://github.com/Actifio/MaxDBFileSystemBackup/blob/master/images/2019-04-16_12-55-05.jpg)